silasfmartins/silasfmartins/README.md

 # Silas Martins

-- 🎓 Studying ReactJs, Typescript, Node.Js and SQL.
+- 🎓 Studying Styled Components, ReactJs, Typescript, Node.Js and SQL.
 - 🖥 I am a student at Fatec Santana de Parnaíba
 - 📚 I have a foundation in HTML, CSS, TailwindCSS JavaScript, React and TypeScript.